AnyLogic

 2. Choose the experiment you want to run from the drop-down list of the Run toolbar button.
 Your simulation experiment is called AnyLogic: Simulation icon Maintenance/Simulation.
 Later on you can use the Run toolbar button to start the previously run experiment.

 3. Having started the model, you will see the presentation of your top-level agent type Main.
-Since we have only started developing the model, at this moment we can see the maintenance center, turbines, and our transport types distributed randomly in the continuous space.
+Since we have only started developing the model, at this moment we can see the maintenance center, turbines, and our transport distributed randomly in the continuous space.

 AnyLogic: Model simulation display